 The JButton class provides the functionality of a push button.
 JButton allows an icon, a string, or both to be associated with the push button.
-Some of its constructors are shown here:

-JButton(Icon i)

-JButton(String s)

-JButton(String s, Icon i)

-Here, s and i are the string and icon used for the button.
+Some of its constructors are shown here: JButton(Icon i) JButton(Icon s) JButton(String s) JButton(String s, Icon i) Here, s and i are the string and icon used for the button.